 - Letters about pensions

 National Insurance numbers and dates of birth are used to verify a person against Department of Works and Pension records before the Electoral Registration office can approve an application for registration.
-If we cannot verify those details, we may then write to the applicant requesting further information.
+If we cannot verify those details, we may then write to you requesting further information.